tpatel24/tpatel24/README.md

 ![image alt](https://github.com/tpatel24/tpatel24/blob/36c25280bd264c9a40661c4feb50c4e1c96e171d/Banner.png)

 Hi there! 👋✨ My name is **Tanmay Patel**
 I love designing, developing, and building impactful technology!
-I'm currently pursuing a Bachelor's in Computer Science at the University of Illinois Chicago and have a strong passion for mobile app development, full-stack engineering, and UI/UX design.
+I'm currently pursuing a Bachelor's in Computer Science at the University of Illinois Chicago and have a strong passion for mobile app development and UI/UX design.

 Over the past year, I've worked on multiple projects, from hackathon-winning mobile apps to university research-driven software solutions.
 I enjoy solving real-world problems through technology and am always eager to learn new frameworks, tools, and best practices.